How OrthoK Works in Detail

 Although several studies proved ortho-k’s effectiveness, it wasn’t until the 1990s, when the corneal topographer was developed, that ortho-k became more widely available.
 Since then, the treatment has been gaining popularity.
 Today ortho-k is one of the preferred myopia management methodologies.

 At Mississauga Vision Centre and Brampton Vision Centre, we will evaluate if ortho-k is a suitable treatment option to manage your child’s myopia.
-Schedule an appointment with Dr. Sud for an eye exam today.
+Schedule an appointment with our team of eye doctors for an eye exam today.